lamps-wg/x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

 Separate algorithm identifiers have been assigned for SLH-DSA at each of these security levels, fast vs small, and SHA-256 vs SHAKE256.

-SLH-DSA offers two signature modes: pure mode and predigest mode.
 SLH-DSA signature operations include a context string as input.
 The context string has a maximum length of 255 bytes.
 By default, the context string is the empty string.
-This document only specifies the use of pure mode with an empty context string for use in the X.509 Public Key Infrastructure.
+This document only specifies the use of the empty context string for use in the X.509 Public Key Infrastructure.

+SLH-DSA offers two signature modes: pure mode, where the entire content is signed directly, and pre-hash mode, where a digest of the content is signed.
+This document uses the term SLH-DSA to refer to the algorithm in general.
+When a pure or pre-hash mode needs to be differentiated, the terms Pure SLH-DSA and HashSLH-DSA are used.
+This document specifies the use of Pure SLH-DSA in Public Key Infrastructure X.509 (PKIX) certificates and Certificate Revocation Lists (CRLs) as well as the use of HashSLH-DSA public keys only in end-entity certificates.

 <!-- End of introduction section -->